If there are any techniques you are interested in learning, or any questions you have, leave me a comment!

 1. Hammer

-The main difference between the two is the face of the hammer.
-The planishing hammer comes with a highly polished face on both sides.
 Remember that whatever is on the face of you hammer will be transferred to the surface of you copper or silver.
-The ball peen hammer will have usually a less polished surface and little lines in a circles which were left behind by the machine it was made on.
+Construction grade ball peen hammers will have usually a less polished milled lines left behind by the machine it was made on.
 If you do not mind this texture being transferred to the surface of the metal, then go ahead and use a ball peen hammer.

-If you don’t like the texture provided by the ball peen, you can spend time filing the face of the hammer with a metal file, (Pictured Below) usually found in any hardware store.
+If you don’t like the texture provided by the ball peen, you can spend time filing the face of the hammer with a metal file, usually found in any hardware store.
 The best type of file would either be a flat file or a half round file.
-After filing, then use various grades of metal wet/dry sand paper (purchasing a variety pack is probably the cheapest method) starting with the smallest number on the back of the sand paper and then working up to the largest number in the package.
+After filing, then use various grades of metal wet/dry sand paper starting with the smallest number on the back of the sand paper and then working up to the largest number in the package.
 Side note: the coarser the sandpaper, the smaller the number on the back.
-A good place to purchase sand paper for metal is Ace Hardware, if there isn’t an Ace store near you, then check with the local hardware stores (if they still exist in your area).
 The final finish on the hammer should be done with a fine steel wool, which can also be found at the hardware store.

-The file, sand paper and steel wool are useful for many applications in metal work, so these items wont just be used once on the hammer.
-You can used the steel wool to make metal surfaces look brighter, and the sandpaper to take out scratches on the surface of your metal.
+The file, sand paper and steel wool are useful for many applications in metal work.
 The key to sanding is taking your time and starting with a high grit and working to the fine grit to create a wonderful surface on the metal.

 2. Surface to hammer on

-The ‘professional’ name for a metal surface to hammer on is a bench block.
+The name for a metal surface to hammer on is a bench block.
 These are also a highly polished metal surface that will not make marks on the back of you metal piece.
 These cost around $10-$20 and are a great investment, but there are cheaper ways.
+The more expensive the bench block, usually it will be higher quality steel.
 When I first started out, I bought from a local pawn shop, the face of an old iron.
 This is usually highly polished surface, once you take it off the iron it works great at a bench block.

 Ms. Millner,